vraj137/ece452/docs/team-contract.md

 ## Roles

-- XXX is our team lead, and is responsible for coordinating the project.
+- Akshat is our team lead, and is responsible for coordinating the project.
 - XXX leads the [front-end/back-end/both] design [for YYY module(s)].
 - XXX leads the integration and end-to-end testing of the app.
 - XXX leads the design and maintenance of the database.